McKim Historic.jpg

 • Consultant coordination, and quality control

-Integrated Conservation Resources, Inc. has been leading the first exterior restoration of the McKim Building by providing holistic conservation design and construction administration services.
+Integrated Conservation Resources, Inc. led the first holistic exterior restoration of the McKim Building by providing comprehensive conservation design and construction administration services.
 ICR’s work began in 2016 with an initial needs assessment that was composed of limited conditions review, archival research, small-scale cleaning testing, cost estimating and recommendations for assembling a comprehensive design team for subsequent phases.
 Work continued in the design phase with the construction of strategically placed scaffold towers to provide access for ICR to conduct a unit-by-unit masonry and lead joint conditions survey.
-Additional masonry cleaning mock-ups, probes and materials testing was also executed with ICR’s partner masonry contracting firm, Integrated Conservation Contracting, Inc. (ICC).
+Additional masonry cleaning mock-ups, probes and materials testing was also executed with ICR’s partner conservation contracting firm, Integrated Conservation Contracting, Inc. (ICC).

-As restoration begins, ICR will provide construction administration services and will be leading the masonry and fine arts conservation efforts by providing continued oversight, materials knowledge, and quality control to the restoration of this iconic historic structure.
+ICR provided construction administration services and led the masonry and fine arts conservation efforts by providing continued oversight, materials knowledge, and quality control during implementation.